Serving Our Community Since 2000

 You may feel a lot of pressure during the surgery, though you shouldn’t feel any pain.
 If your procedure is a surgical extraction, our oral surgeon will make an incision in your gum to reach the tooth and may need to stitch up the incision after removal.

-Our Tigard, OR dental extraction team makes sure you are fully prepped on your extraction procedure and won’t send you home until you feel confident in your oral aftercare.
+Our Tigard tooth extraction team makes sure you are fully prepped on your extraction procedure and won’t send you home until you feel confident in your oral aftercare.
 It is common to bleed up to 24 hours after surgery.

 Some important tips to keep in mind to ensure a speedy recovery include: